 Almost all short throw projects have no zoom lenses included.
 Most of these are mounted to the wall rather than the ceiling and can deliver a throw ratio of less than 1:1.

-Also, part of the multimedia projectors, these are the brightest systems that could run around 4500 lumens to a maximum of 20,00 or more (with a screen size of up to 100 inches).
+Also, part of the multimedia projectors, these are the brightest systems that could run around with a screen size of up to 100 inches.
 These are seriously used for large spaces such as churches, movie theaters, lecture halls, and other areas where the light is uncontrollable.
 Since it takes a bit more work and knowledge, only the professionals could set up and install this system.